Intervention/docs/image/v4/getting-started/upgrade.md

 ### New Decoding Methods

-The revised image decoding interace introduces a more transparent approach to handling image sources.
+The revised image decoding interface introduces a more transparent approach to handling image sources.
 Allowing image sources to be addressed directly instead of relying on a single universal method.